Coleman Cables commissions major fiber optic cable plant in Nigeria

 Coleman Wire Logo 2048x406 logo

-Coleman Wires and Cables has commissioned a large-scale fiber optic cable production plant in Sagamu, Ogun State, Nigeria, described by company and government officials as the largest such facility in Africa.
+Coleman Wires and Cables has commissioned a large-scale fiber optic cable production plant in Sagamu, Ogun State, Nigeria.
+The company and government officials describe the facility as the largest fiber optic cable plant in Africa, marking a major step in regional manufacturing.

 Companies Mentioned